Find Affordable College Courses

 Rock Hill, SC

-Winthrop University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
-Located in the city of Rock Hill, Winthrop is a public college with a medium-sized student population.
+Winthrop University came in at #6 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in South Carolina ranking.
+Located in the city of Rock Hill, Winthrop is a public school with a moderately-sized student population.

 Of the 19 students majoring in history at Winthrop, 68% are male and 32% are female.